anhtudo1209/Code-Battle-Arena/backend/exercises/012-factorial/problem.md

 # Factorial

-Input a number N. Use a loop to calculate and print N!.
+Input a number N. Calculate and print N!.

 ## Input